lino-framework/lino/docs/dev/install.rst

 Run Lino's test suite
 ---------------------

-The following commands are not strictly necessary, but they are a useful check to see whether everything worked well.
+The following commands are a recommended check to see whether everything worked well.

 - First we install some more recommended Python modules::